 Defining Sanfilippo Syndrome

 Sanfilippo syndrome is a form of inherited disease involving a person's metabolism.
 The disease makes a person's body unable to appropriately break down long chains of sugar molecules referred to as, 'glycosaminoglycans.'
-The syndrome is one of a group of diseases known as, 'mucopolysaccharidoses,' or MPS.
+The syndrome is one of a group of diseases known as 'mucopolysaccharidoses,' or MPS.
 Sanfilippo syndrome is also known as MPS III.

 Sanfilippo syndrome tends to be fatal before the age of twenty years, although there are a few exceptions, and it is currently not a disease that is curable.
-A diagnosis of the disease is usually reached within the first few years of a person's life when a child does not develop as they might be be expected to, or they start to experience losses in developmental achievements.
+A diagnosis of the disease is usually reached within the first few years of a person's life when a child does not develop as they might be expected to, or they start to experience losses in developmental achievements.

 Causes of Sanfilippo Syndrome

 Sanfilippo syndrome occurs when the enzymes needed to break down the heparan sulfate sugar chain are either defective or missing entirely.
 There are four main types of Sanfilippo syndrome, also referred to as MPS III.
 The type of the syndrome a person has is dependent upon which enzyme is affected.